bentley-historical-library/bitcurator-intro/episodes/03-imaging.md

 Group 1: Create your own disk images from the supplied 3.25 inch floppy disks.

-Group 2: Mount one of the sample disk images available in the [GitHub repo] (https://github.com/BitCurator/bcc-dfa-sample-data).
+Group 2: Mount one of the sample disk images available in the [GitHub repo](https://github.com/BitCurator/bcc-dfa-sample-data).
 What information do you see?
 Is there anything that sticks out to you?

 ::::::::::::::::::::::::::::::::::::::::::::::::